temporalio/documentation/README.md

 @dacx */
 ```

-In the above example, we capture lines 1-7 to capture the whole multiline comment section.
+In the preceding example, we capture lines 1 through 7 to capture the whole multiline comment section.

 We could also capture the full multiline comment as part of capturing a group of Markdown and code: